Web Therapy season 2: Production

 In December 2011, Showtime renewed Web Therapy for a second season of 11 episodes, which premiered on July 2, 2012.
 Guest stars for season two included Meryl Streep, Conan O'Brien, Rosie O'Donnell, Julia Louis-Dreyfus, Molly Shannon, Minnie Driver, and Selma Blair.
 David Schwimmer appeared in a four-episode arc as Newell Miller, a man who tracks down Fiona for help after a past experience which she was involved in affected his love life.
 Episodes ten and eleven of season two aired on Sunday at 10:30pm following Weeds, instead of the usual Monday at 11pm time slot.

 As with the first season, this season contained both the original sessions from the web series and new scenes shot afterwards specifically to link the sessions together and introduce new storylines for the TV series.
-However, this season, whilst containing seasons three and four of the web series, significantly altered particularly the original ending that was created for the third web season, which was originally the final season filmed in 2010 before the TV series began production, as the fourth web season was the first one written specifically to tie into the events of the first TV season, the episodes with O'Donnell referencing Kip's upcoming Congress campaign.
-In the original web season three ending, Robin's release of the footage of Kip and Ben having sex backfires with Robin being mocked by the media as a transvestite, Kip leaving Ben who has been left homeless and Hayley almost leaving Jerome for costing Tammy as a surrogate until he angrily confronts Fiona for her behavior and demands a better payment plan; she and Kip are left no worse than before and prepare to continue Kip's campaign.
+However, this season - whilst containing seasons three and four of the web series - significantly altered particularly the original ending that was created for the third web season; which was originally the final season filmed in 2010 before the TV series began production.
+The fourth web season was the first one written specifically to tie into the events of the first TV season; the episodes with O'Donnell referencing Kip's upcoming Congress campaign.
+In the original web season three ending, Robin's release of the footage of Kip and Ben having sex backfires with Robin being mocked by the media as a transvestite, Kip leaving Ben who has been left homeless, and Hayley almost leaving Jerome for costing Tammy as a surrogate until he angrily confronts Fiona for her behavior and demands a better payment plan; she and Kip are left no worse than before and prepare to continue Kip's campaign.
 Additionally, the webisodes with Streep briefly mention Kip's "scandal" that Fiona says needs to be "straightened out".
-However, with the production and airing of the second TV season, the Streep webisodes were edited to remove mentions of the "scandal" and placed alongside the O'Donnell webisodes in the first two episodes to take place at the same time; and the ending of the season was overhauled to have more direct consequences for Fiona, particularly with Kip's campaign failing and him leaving Fiona for Ben, whilst Jerome and Hayley's marriage remains intact.
+However, with the production and airing of the second TV season, the Streep webisodes were edited to remove mentions of the "scandal" and placed alongside the O'Donnell webisodes in the first two episodes to take place at the same time; and the ending of the second TV season was overhauled to have more direct consequences for Fiona, particularly with Kip's campaign failing and him leaving Fiona for Ben, whilst Jerome and Hayley's marriage remains intact.